djmasde/x9wm-fork/README.md

 1 install libx11-dev x11 developer files, install gmrun

+1.1 in Slackware these headers is present in the default install :)

 2 see and run the build file

 3 Install feh for wallpaper changing example: feh --bg-fill '/home/foo/foowall.png'